zspringer/PhraseMaker/README.md

 # PhraseMaker
-Just a random phrase maker
+Just a random phrase maker with inline JS